Spoke Phone provides free calling, chat, SMS messaging, and API use to customers in some countries and/or pricing plans.

 Spoke Phone fair-and-reasonable-use policy

-To keep it fair for everyone, we reserve the right to withhold services or apply additional charges to companies that exceed our fair use policy.
+To keep it fair for everyone, we reserve the right to withhold services or apply additional charges to customers that exceed our fair use policy.

-If call volumes (number and duration) materially exceed estimated usage patterns over any month, then your use will be deemed excessive and/or unreasonable.
+If these volumes materially exceed actual or estimated usage patterns over any month, then your use will be deemed excessive and/or unreasonable.

-If you breach this policy we may ask you to moderate your usage or agree to the new pricing.
+If you breach this policy we may ask you to moderate your usage or agree to pay for your excessive use.
 If you fail to do so, we reserve the right, without further notice, to remove access to the service in question.

 Contact centers and high call-volume customers

-If you operate a high-volume contact center or otherwise are a high call-volume customer, you may be subject to a surcharge of 2 cents per minute over and above your calling cost charges.
+If you operate a high-volume contact center or otherwise are a high call-volume customer, you may be subject to a per-minute surcharge for every minute of calling in or out of the Spoke Phone platform.
+We will discuss this with you before applying this surcharge.

 Prohibited use customers